 - CTR for specific keywords

-It’s also essential to identify which pages or keywords have low CTR and optimize them for better results.
+It’s also essential to identify which pages or search terms have low CTR and optimize them for better results.

-Impressions refer to the number of times your site appears in search engine results, regardless of whether it was clicked on.
-This is one of the SEO performance indicators that matters most for new websites (or those just starting an SEO campaign), as it shows that their efforts are starting to show results.
+Impressions refer to the number of times your site appears in search engine results pages, regardless of whether it was clicked on.
+This is one of the SEO performance indicators that matters most for new websites, as it shows that their efforts are starting to show results.

-To earn more impressions, focus on keywords with high traffic potential.
-After all, even if you rank on the first page but the search term has little to no traffic, your site will not be visible to many people.
+To earn more impressions, focus on keywords with high traffic potential in search engines.
+After all, even if you rank on the first page, but the search term has little to no traffic, your site will not be visible to many people.

 You can track impressions in Google Search Console under the “Performance” menu.

-To track your bounce rate, you can use SEO analytics tools like GA4, but it’s worth mentioning that, by default, they don’t have this metric in their reports—so you’ll need to add it manually.
+To track this metric, you can use search engine optimization analytics tools like GA4, but it’s worth mentioning that, by default, they don’t have this characteristic in their reports.
+So, you’ll need to add it manually.
+Focus on how organic visitors behave and improve pages where many leave quickly by optimizing the content or user experience.

 Pages indexed is the total number of pages on your site that search engines like Google have analyzed and added to their database.
 You need to keep track of this metric because if your page is not indexed, it won’t be visible in search results.